 Pizza has been given a "dangerfood" label, but done right, this cheesy treat can make a nutrient-packed whole meal.
-This thin-crust (read: tortilla) based, veggie-packed version is a closer relative of the salad than a classic slice at the pizza parlor.
-Try it with any mix of favorite veggies, sauce, and cheese — just keep it light on the cheese and heavy on the veggies!
+This thin-crust (read: tortilla) based, veggie-packed version is a closer relative of a salad than a classic slice at the pizza parlor.
+Try it with any mix of favorite veggies, sauce, and cheese—just keep it light on the cheese and heavy on the veggies!

 - 1/2 cup small broccoli florets

-- 1/2 cup mixed roasted vegetables of choice, chopped small (butternut squash, parsnip, sweet potato, zucchini, red pepper, and shallot all work well!)
+- 1/2 cup mixed roasted vegetables of choice, finely chopped (butternut squash, parsnip, sweet potato, zucchini, red pepper, and shallot all work well)

 - 3 thin slices fresh mozzarella

 - Place tortilla in oven for 2 minutes, or until slightly crispy.

 - Remove from oven and spread with sauce.
 Top with broccoli and roasted veggies.
 Layer on mozzarella and sprinkle with a little olive oil, salt, and pepper.

 - Place pizza on a piece of tin foil or a baking sheet and return to oven for 5 to 10 minutes, or until edges are crisp and cheese begins to brown.